frescoraja/carousel.vim/README.md

 Use `<Plug>ToggleColumn` or `SetTextwidth!` to toggle the cursorcolumn

 As an example, the following mapping would enable you to type `tw=90` + <kbd>Enter</kbd> in normal mode to change the textwidth to 90.
-(It will also automatically move the colorcolumn to 90 as well)
+(It will also move the colorcolumn to 90)

 ```viml
 " Set textwidth